- Fantastic Team

 Life in France

-shutterstock / By View Apart
+Image source: shutterstock / By View Apart

 French people love life and cherish the beauty in every moment.
 You can feel that when you ask about their favourite wine or their loved ones.

 Life in France has a bit of everything.
-If you prefer the busy and engaging life in the big city, you will probably choose Paris as your new home.
+If you prefer a busy and engaging life in the big city, you will probably choose Paris as your new home.
 And if you prefer to enjoy spending your time at the local market, work in the garden and live in a friendly small-scale community, you will probably opt for a French village or a small city somewhere away from Paris.

 As a newcomer, you will most likely feel out of place at first.
 You just have to learn how to enjoy the little things in life.
 A couple of new friendships with locals can be the start of a pleasant new experience in France.
 Those new friends can share experiences that can make you rediscover France and find your place in it.

 When it comes to your professional life and career, you will have enough job opportunities and social benefits as a French resident.
-In a way, life in France might strike you as a bit more relaxed than anywhere else.
+In a way, life in France might strike you like a bit more relaxed than anywhere else.
 And a bit more in order, especially when it comes to living in Paris.

 The public transportation is well sorted and cheap.
 France has a politic of limiting emissions in big cities.
 Other means of transportation are encouraged.
 The price for a monthly pass for the metro in Paris is roughly €75 / £66, but discounts are available on a regular basis.

 What about the food?
-You must be well familiar with the famous French cousins Beef bourguignon, Ratatouille and Escargot (snails), so we won’t waste time on that.
+You must be well familiar with the famous French cousins Beef bourguignon, Ratatouille and Escargot (snails) so we won’t waste time on that.

 It is important to note that the youth in the country is pointed towards healthy eating habits.
 The menus in every school cafeteria are prepared with the help of dietitians and fruits are a large part of them.
 When it comes to fruits and veggies, they have substantial displays in every supermarket and are inexpensive.